-A shim is an item (usually a washer, or thin strip of material.
-In die cutting, usually a sheet of cardstock) used to help fill up, align, or add space, like a wedge.
-In die cutting, a shim can help keep your die from moving and provide additional pressure on the die as it passes through the machine.
+A shim is an item designed to fill extra space and add pressure when needed.
+In die cutting, a shim is usually a piece of cardstock or two that can help keep your die from moving and provide additional pressure on the die as it passes through the machine.
 This helps get a cleaner cut (see the next question as to when you might need a shim).

 What can I do when my detailed dies don't cut correctly?

 Intricate dies often take a little more effort to get them to cut correctly.
+Especially if you're cutting thick cardstock or specialty paper.
 Here are a few tips that can help you get better results when using very detailed dies.